Care After Spaying

 4. “My dog jumped after being spayed.
 The vet told us to watch the area and call back if we noticed any change.”

 Getting your pet spayed is an essential part of being a responsible pet parent.
-SPOT’s Platinum Preventive Care Coverage* reimburses up to $150 for spay/neuter procedures.
-We encourage spaying and neutering your pets for many reasons, you can read about the benefits of spaying and neutering here.
+Preventive Care coverage, which is available to add to Spot Pet Insurance plans for a low additional monthly cost, can reimburse up to $150 for spay/neuter procedures.